 Depreciable business assets are assets that have a lifespan and can be considered a business expense.
 These assets can be depreciated on a business's taxes, which means that the tax benefits of the business expense are spread out over multiple years.

 Learn the key terms that apply to depreciable business assets, and how to tell them from assets that can't be depreciated.

-What are Depreciable Assets?
+What Are Depreciable Business Assets?

 What Assets Cannot Be Depreciated?

 Some assets cannot be depreciated at all.
 The most common reason for an asset to not qualify for depreciation is that the asset doesn't truly depreciate.